What to Bring to the GRE Test

 Prescription Eyeglasses and Medicines

 If there are other medically necessary items you need to have on your person during your GRE, such as an asthma inhaler or a hearing aid, contact ETS customer service to find out the protocol for bringing those.
 We recommend that you reach out to ETS well in advance of your projected or scheduled GRE test date, just in case you need to register as a test-taker with disabilities or health-related needs.
-Approvals for test accommodations take a minimum of one month, and may take a few months.
+Approvals for test accommodations take a minimum of one month and may take up to a few months.

 KEY FACT: